se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/tools.rst

 This tool manages the :ref:`Artefacts<Module: artefacts>` of a :ref:`paper config<How to use paper configs>`.

-.. program-output:: vara-art -h 2>&1 | grep -v " cannot be found/.
-Import failed/."
+.. program-output:: vara-art -h 2>&1 | grep -v " cannot be found.
+Import failed."

 The subcommand ``vara-art add`` adds a new artefact to the current paper config.

-.. program-output:: vara-art add -h 2>&1 | grep -v " cannot be found/.
-Import failed/."
+.. program-output:: vara-art add -h 2>&1 | grep -v " cannot be found.
+Import failed."

 For example, an artefact that will generate a ``paper_config_overview_plot`` (see :ref:`plots<Module: plots>`) for the current paper config can be added